sandymist/android-debug-library/README.md

 - Network traffic
 - Logcat output
-- Summary of Room Database storage
+- Summary and contents of Room Database
 - Shared preferences
 - Status of network, power, and audio systems